patrickmmartin/errorcodeNX/article.md

 Wrap up
 -------

-In summary, once the perhaps slighlty odd feeling of using  _error_code_ fades, we hope it is a technique that people will consider in composing their larger programs and when they design the error handling strategy up front.
+In summary, once the perhaps slightly odd feeling of using  _error_code_ fades, we hope it is a technique that people will consider in composing larger systems and when they design the error handling strategy up front.
 Because you do do that, right? ;-)